Skill Demand Index

 Salary data for Pipeline Management is still accumulating.

-The most common pairings are Communication, Marketplaces, Product, Retail/E-Commerce, Sales (Außendienst).
+The most common pairings are Communication Skills, Territory management, Sales Experience, Procurement Processes, Municipal & Commercial Equipment Sales.
 Strengthening these alongside Pipeline Management improves your fit across more positions.

-Top roles: Marketing, Sales, Other.
-Marketing positions have the highest demand at 50% of all Pipeline Management jobs.
+Top roles: Sales, Marketing, Other.
+Sales positions have the highest demand at 40% of all Pipeline Management jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.